 - Regular Show features a cast consisting of FunnyAnimal's and other random designs (like a walking, talking, gumball machine), and a bunch of slapstick, Toilet Humor, and surreal humor to keep the interest of young kids (though the surreal moments can appeal a lot to adults and teens), but the fact it's also partly a Work Com, has a lot of stuff getting passed the radar, makes many references to the 1980s (including music from that era, and the main video game system the main characters love to play is obviously a Sega Master System), features guest voices from well known people who's works aren't always child friendly (like Tyler, the Creator), and features some situations that adults can identify with, this series has a pretty large Periphery Demographic.

-- Steven Universe has a decent amount of appeal for both boys and girls of all ages.
-The title character is a hyperactive young boy who is very cheerful (but without getting annoying), making him identifiable with the show's likely indented demo of boys ages 6 to 12.
-But the show also has the Crystal Gems, Steven's unofficial big sisters who are strong female characters with varying personalities and styles, making them good role models for young girlsnote and identifiable characters for older female viewers (double if you're a girl with a younger brother).
+- Steven Universe has a large amount of appeal for both boys and girls of all ages.
+The title character is a hyperactive young boy who is very cheerful for the boys, but is sensitive, empathetic, and adorable appearance that makes him endearing to girls.
+The Crystal Gems, Steven's unofficial big sisters who are strong female characters with varying personalities and styles, making them good role models for young girls as well as unconventional families, note and identifiable characters for older female viewers (double if you're a girl with a younger brother).

 - They can be seen not only as big sisters, but as a complete pseudo-family unit.
 Garnet is the always-calm, generally supportive yet emotionally-distant father figure, Pearl is the doting, responsible mother figure, while Amethyst is the boisterous, engaging big sister.